 Notes

 There is a short canyoniferous section, with a deepish pool that can be avoided via ledges high on the left.
 After a bit of a creek bash, the main canyon starts with a 4m overhung abseil from slings around a rock, or an easy 8m abseil from a tree on the left, into a deep pool.
 From the left, with care you can end on a thigh deep ledge from where you can sidle the pool.
-Some more canyon sections follow.
-One of these can occasionally fill with logs, and may require use of the rope, though most of the time it will not even be noticed.
-The end of the canyon is reached with a waterfall of 16m.
+This is the most attractive section of the canyon.

 The waterfall can optionally be abseiled, but it is easily bypassed on the right.
 Head left at the cliff line to ledges with excellent views of the Grose Valley.